Subscribe to our blog to get articles delivered directly to your inbox

 How to repot anthuriums

-Carefully remove it from its current pot, trimming any brown leaves or wilted flowers.
-Then place it into a slightly larger pot (about 1-2 inches larger in diameter) and fill it with a light and aerated soil blend, such as a blend that is 50% peat moss and 50% coconut fiber.
+Carefully remove your plant from its current pot, trimming any brown leaves or wilted flowers.
+After trimming, place your plant into a slightly larger pot (about 1-2 inches larger in diameter) and fill it with a light and aerated soil blend, such as a blend that is 50% peat moss and 50% coconut fiber.

 Then you can return to weekly watering with six ice cubes or 1/2 cup of water.